Nancy Hower: Music

-2003-present
+2003–present

-Hower wrote and directed the short film The Wizard of Id, an unreleased film about a musician who discovers that he literally has the power to change the lives of the people around him through his music.
-The film reportedly starred Claire Forlani and Wallace Shawn.
+Hower wrote and directed the short film The Wizard of Id, an unreleased film about a musician who discovers that he has the power to change the lives of the people around him through his music.
 In 2003, Hower directed the stage play City Limits at the Keck Theater in Los Angeles.

-Hower wrote, directed, produced and edited the independent film Memron (2004), a mockumentary on the Enron scandal which won many awards and high acclaim from audiences at several film festivals that year.
+Hower wrote, directed, produced and edited the independent film Memron (2004), a mockumentary on the Enron scandal.
 In 2004, she also directed the stage play The Lights Change at the Keck Theatre.

 Following the success of Memron, Hower teamed up with fellow Memron producers Robert Hickey, John Lehr, and Evie Peck to create a comedy improv series titled 10 Items or Less.
 The TBS show stars John Lehr as a less than successful businessman who takes over the family supermarket when his father dies.
 10 Items or Less premiered on TBS on November 27, 2006.

 Hower provided vocals for the film Catch and Release (2007), in which she also plays a small role.

 In 2013, Hower directed and co-wrote the Hulu original series Quickdraw, which was renewed for a second season in 2014.